nadrino/kotor-walkthrough/kotor/walkthrough/021_Taris.md

 **SAVE**

 - (Deprecated) Kill respawned Vulkars and go back home to talk with Carth
-    - +100 PX but that's OK to miss it
+    - +100 XP but that's OK to miss it
     -

 ## Undercity